Opentrons/opentrons/api/docs/v2/complex_commands/parameters.rst

        - Valid locations: ``"trash"``, ``"source well"``
    * - ``consolidate()``
      -
-       - Blow out after final dispense.
+       - Blow out after only dispense.
        - Valid locations: ``"trash"``, ``"destination well"``

 For example, this transfer command will blow out liquid in the trash twice, once after each dispense into a destination well::